bruce-hill/tomo/docs/libraries.md

 #include <tomo/tomo.h>
 #include "foo.tm.h"

-Text_t foo$my_variable = "hello";
+public Text_t my_variable$foo_C3zxCsha = Text("hello");
+public void $initialize$foo_C3zxCsha(void) {
+    static bool initialized = false;
+    if (initialized) return;
+    initialized = true;
+}
 ```

-Notice that the symbols defined here (`foo$my_variable`) use a file-based
+Notice that the symbols defined here (`my_variable$foo_C3zxCsha`) use a
-prefix that includes a dollar sign.
-C compilers support an extension that
+filename-based suffix with a random bit at the end that includes a dollar sign.
-allows dollar signs in identifiers, and this allows us to use guaranteed-unique
+C compilers support an extension that allows dollar signs in identifiers, and
-prefixes so symbols from one file don't have naming collisions with symbols
+this allows us to use guaranteed-unique prefixes so symbols from one file don't
-in another file.
+have naming collisions with symbols in another file.

 The C file is compiled by invoking the C compiler with something like: `cc
 <flags...> -c foo.tm.c -o foo.tm.o`